The World as Will and Representation

 Taking the transcendental idealism of Immanuel Kant as his starting point, Schopenhauer argues that the world humans experience around them—the world of objects in space and time and related in causal ways—exists solely as "representation" (Vorstellung) dependent on a cognizing subject, not as a world that can be considered to exist in itself (i.e., independently of how it appears to the subject's mind).
-One's knowledge of objects is thus knowledge of mere phenomena rather than things-in-themselves.
-Schopenhauer identifies the thing-in-itself—the inner essence of everything—as will: a blind, unconscious, aimless striving devoid of knowledge, outside of space and time, and free of all multiplicity.
+One's knowledge of objects is thus knowledge of mere phenomena rather than things in themselves.
+Schopenhauer identifies the thing-in-itself — the inner essence of everything — as will: a blind, unconscious, aimless striving devoid of knowledge, outside of space and time, and free of all multiplicity.
 The world as representation is, therefore, the "objectification" of the will.
-Aesthetic experiences release a person briefly from his endless servitude to the will, which is the root of suffering.
+Aesthetic experiences release one briefly from one’s endless servitude to the will, which is the root of suffering.
 True redemption from life, Schopenhauer asserts, can only result from the total ascetic negation of the "will to life".
 Schopenhauer notes fundamental agreements between his philosophy, Platonism, and the philosophy of the ancient Indian Vedas.

-The World as Will and Representation marked the pinnacle of Schopenhauer's philosophical thought; he spent the rest of his life refining, clarifying, and deepening the ideas presented in this work without any fundamental changes.
+The World as Will and Representation marked the pinnacle of Schopenhauer's philosophical thought; he spent the rest of his life refining, clarifying and deepening the ideas presented in this work without any fundamental changes.
 The first edition was met with near-universal silence.
 The second edition of 1844 similarly failed to attract any interest.
 At the time, post-Kantian German academic philosophy was dominated by the German idealists—foremost among them G. W. F. Hegel, whom Schopenhauer bitterly denounced as a "charlatan".
-It was not until the publication of his Parerga and Paralipomena in 1851 that Schopenhauer began to see the start of the recognition that had eluded him for so long.